These music streaming giants are neck and neck in every aspect but between Apple Music vs. Spotify, which one should you go for?

 |More intuitive user controls||Access to live radio programming|

 Apple Music, on the other hand, is significantly more music-centered.
-Those who prefer music videos, live performances, documentaries, music discussions, and interviews with artists will definitely enjoy this app more.
+Those who value the music quality will be happy with Apple Music’s lossless and spatial audio.
+Those who prefer music videos, live performances, documentaries, music discussions, and interviews with artists will also definitely enjoy this app more.
 Apple Music also delivers more music exclusives which is good news for staunch fans.
 If in-depth music curation is also your thing, you won’t be disappointed in the app’s catalog of playlists.

 To say that one app is outstandingly better than the other is an oversimplification.
 On the technical side of things, both apps evenly match.
 Both are reasonably intuitive and both have good sound quality.